Addressing a key barrier to consumption

 Solving the issue of apple browning

-In our consumer research, we have found that the majority of apple eaters feel that apple browning is an issue in their apple-eating experience.
+In our consumer research we found that the majority of apple eaters feel that apple browning is an issue in their apple-eating experience.
 And it’s clear that browning is a significant deterrent for freshcut apple products, which make up just ~2% of apple sales despite rising consumer demand for healthy, convenient snacks.

 Why do apples brown?

 There are two types of browning in apples: primary (or enzymatic) browning and secondary browning.
 Secondary browning generally refers to discoloration that occurs when an apple is beginning to decompose due to fungi and bacteria.
 In other words, when the fruit is rotting.

 Primary browning in apples takes place when the fruit’s phenolic compounds react with oxygen.
 This oxidation process is driven by an enzyme called polyphenol oxidase (PPO), which we silence in our Arctic® apples.
 When an apple’s cells are ruptured – by bruising, biting, or cutting – the browning reaction begins when PPO found in one part of the cell is able to react with phenolic compounds found elsewhere in the cell.

 Browning variance in apples